-Migrate your files to Microsoft 365 with Migration Manager
+Overview: Migrate your file shares to Microsoft 365 with Migration Manager

-Located in the modern SharePoint Admin Center, the Migration Manager guides you through the setup of your agents and the creation of your tasks.
+With the ability to set up multiple computers as "agents", Migration Manager lets you scale your migration project as much as you need.
+Located in the modern SharePoint Admin Center, Migration Manager guides you through the setup of your agents and the creation of your tasks.
 You can specify global or task level settings, view all-up task progress, and download aggregated summary and task-level reports.

 How does it work?